 Does it mean the FBI wants us all to become less safe than we are today?
 It seems so because that would be the implication if such a law gets imposed.
 It will ban unbreakable encryption and thus, will definitely weaken our security.
 It is about time that the White House comes clear about what it actually wants.

 Comey revealed that the Obama administration might be drafting such a law as of now.
 He stated that “one of the things that the administration is working on right now is what would a legislative response look like that would allow us … with the court process to get access to that evidence,” according to The Guardian.

 This entire controversy has stemmed from Apple’s choice to encrypt iPhone by default to let users unlock the phone using a password or a pin that even Apple doesn’t know about.

-From a security-oriented perspective, this definitely would be a huge step forward considering the US government’s statement that cyber attacks pose a greater threat than terrorism.
-Anyone would think that FBI will back this decision from Apple but on the contrary, Comey proposes acceptance of a law that prohibits such an encryption simply because it will make investigations harder.
+From a security-oriented perspective, this definitely would be a huge step forward considering the US government’s statement that cyber-attacks pose a greater threat than terrorism.
+Anyone would think that FBI will back this decision from Apple but on the contrary, Comey proposes acceptance of a law that prohibits such encryption simply because it will make investigations harder.

 Why is Encryption integral?

 To protect your data, you need to encrypt it.
 Check out FBI’s official website if you have any ambiguities in your mind.
 FBI has been encouraging people to enable encryption on their cell phones for years for protecting themselves from criminals.
 However, prior to the testimony from Comey, FBI concealed that information from public view claiming that security tips weren’t intentionally deleted but “were because of the agency’s ongoing website redesign.”

 According to Jonathan Zdziarski, a security expert, the FBI in other words, has “weakened their recommended standards [and] best practices to intentionally leave you vulnerable to security breaches.”